 We organise African Music and Dance classes and the Annual Salifest in the UK.

 The love for Salif by his family and friends everywhere brought this project to life.
 So many aspects of human life can’t be measured in monetary value.
 It is important we share these other aspects as well as the material goods and knowledge.
 Each person and culture has something to contribute to this exchange.

 In Guinea we support our partner group and its Community Centre and projects for learning, exchange of information and with educational and material resources.

 We have all much to give and share and Guinea has much to offer us, but is also in dire need of resources to pull itself out of poverty.
-We welcome anyone into our international family, whatever you want to share.
-Please get in touch if you want to take part in any of our activities or just want to find out more @ email@example.com. contact us
+We welcome anyone, whatever you want to share.
+Please get in touch if you want to take part in any of our activities or just want to find out more @ firstname.lastname@example.org. contact us

 We are ready to receive visitors to learn the complex West-African music and dance traditions of Guinea, or to just experience Guinea, a beautiful country.
 The guesthouse has 4 rooms with 3 simple bathrooms.

 To help us go to Donate page or directly to secure online donate facility

 Learning and Information Centre this is improving the ability of Guineans to help themselves: knowledge and information through the IT and internet suite.
 The computer learning centre has been running on solar power since 2016 and we are nearly ready to expand it to work with local schools, who have no facilities.
 We can then start the Sewing Project to learn skills & commerce.
 We have all the materials for this, but we still need to find funding to finish building work.